runelite-extended/openosrs.com/content/posts/2019-05-16-runelite-plus-update.md

 ---
 date: 2019-05-16
-title: 'RuneLite+ has been updated!'
+title: 'RuneLite+ has been updated to 1.2!'
 template: post
 slug: runelite-plus-update
 thumbnail: '../thumbnails/floppy.png'